Tesla Model X Buyers Guide

 Tesla Worldwide Inventory Search

-The Model Y for passengers is relatively close to the Model X in 5 seat configuration, although the seats are not as good, while the model X in 6 amd 7 seat configurations is in a class of its own.
-The main difference witht he Model Y in 5 seat form is the storage space, the Model X being significantly greater.
+The Model Y for passengers is relatively close to the Model X in 5 seat configuration, although the seats are not as good, even in the latest Juniper release, while the model X in 6 amd 7 seat configurations is in a class of its own.
+The main difference with the Model Y in 5 seat form is the storage space, the Model X being significantly more.
 We've created a video to run through some of the changes.
-The Model S shares the same platform and has plenty of room for 5 adults, but the previous jump seats in the rear have been dropped and even when they existed, the rear facing nature of them and lack of ventilation made them only suitable for small people and short trips.
-There's just something about the Model X that makes it fairly unique.

 Alternatives